cornerstonejs/cornerstoneWADOImageLoader/docs/WebWorkers.md

 The web worker framework requires a bit of configuration since web workers require paths to source files.
 Since cornerstone does not enforce a convention for source file location, you must tell the cornerstone web worker framework where the web worker files are so it can load them properly.
-This is done via the cornerstoneWADOImageLoader.webWorkerManager.initialize() function.
+This is done via the cornerstoneWADOImageLoader.configure() function.
 You must call this function before using starting a web worker task (or loading an image with cornerstone) so the web worker code is properly loaded.